 Wolfgang is member of the IATA Air Cargo Innovation Awards Jury and the Logistikweisen, a think tank under the patronage of the German Federal Ministry BMVI.
 He is FT, Forbes, Fortune, BI contributor and author of books, including The Global Supply Chain – 2017 and How Logistics Shapes Our Lives – 2013 (German).

-John leads Container Freight globally for Cargill.
-He has a deep and extensive experience in Container Shipping and is close to attaining the status of industry veteran although he prefers "holder of industry wisdom" His current role in Cargill also incorporates wider Transportation and Logistics throughout Asia Pacific.
-He has lived in his native Australia, the UK (twice), Djibouti, Dubai, Geneva and now Singapore.
-He has worked Logistics and Container shipping companies and on the BCO side in Pharmaceuticals, Logistics Service and Laboratory Services.
+John McCauley is vice president, transportation and logistics, for Cargill, leading its global container freight business.
+He has a deep and extensive experience in container shipping and is close to attaining the status of industry veteran although he prefers "holder of industry wisdom."
+His current role at Cargill also incorporates wider transportation and logistics throughout the Asia Pacific.
+He has lived in his native Australia, the United Kingdom (twice), Djibouti, Dubai, Geneva, and now Singapore.
+He has worked for logistics and container shipping companies and on the beneficial cargo owner side in pharmaceuticals, logistics service, and laboratory services.